tythonco/actions-sfdx/README.md

 ## Usage

-The deploy, test-scratch, and validate commands all assume [authentication via SFDX Auth Url](http://www.crmscience.com/single-post/2018/01/22/Salesforce-Logins-for-Continuous-Integration-and-Delivery).
+The `deploy`, `test-scratch`, and `validate` commands all assume [authentication via SFDX Auth Url](http://www.crmscience.com/single-post/2018/01/22/Salesforce-Logins-for-Continuous-Integration-and-Delivery).
 Your repository should contain an *encrypted* auth url file for your DevHub org as well as any other org you'll run deployments against such as QA & Production.
-These encrypted files will be decrypted using the AUTH_FILE_KEY secret set using either the visual workflow editor or in your repository settings.
+These encrypted files will be decrypted using the `AUTH_FILE_KEY` secret set using either the visual workflow editor or via your repository settings.

 All prebuilt commands (`deploy`, `test-scratch`, & `validate`) accept the following argument(s):